-Northmount School was established in 1990 by a group of parents who wanted to create a school that would provide character formation while focusing on academic excellence.
+Northmount School was established in 1990 by a group of parents who wanted to create a school that would prioritize character development while focusing on academic excellence.
 The current building was re-purposed from a warehouse and is a culmination of various additions.
 Currently, the school is under-sized for the number of students in its community.

-The Master Plan is now being developed into a Phase 1 project design, that not only addresses the priorities of the Master Plan, but also creates a new image for the school to its community, while maintaining the ‘small family school’ feel.
-The renewed central agora space is now larger and more open as it connects the first-floor activities to the new second floor.
-Additionally, the design introduces collaboration spaces in various parts of the school to allow flexibility and teamwork learning.
+The Master Plan has been developed into a project design that addresses the priorities of the plan, creating a new image for the school community while maintaining the ‘small family school’ feel.
+The renewed central agora space is now larger and more open as it connects first-floor activities to a new second floor.
+Collaboration spaces throughout the building are designed for flexibility and teamwork learning.